Football: Sevilla edge Manchester United to reach Europa League final

 Sevilla will meet either Inter Milan or Shakhtar Donetsk in the final in Cologne on Friday, when they will be going for their sixth title in the competition since 2006.

+"I feel like I've been hugged by joy.
+We know what this side has been through, today included, and we've got such a resilience against such intensity," said Sevilla coach Julen Lopetegui, whose side are now unbeaten in 20 games in all competitions.

-While Sevilla have a chance to restore Spanish pride, United's defeat underlined a poor European season for English clubs, who provided all four finalists in last season's Europa and Champions League competitions.
+While Sevilla have a chance to restore Spanish pride after Barcelona's horror show in the Champions League quarter-finals on Friday, United's defeat underlined a poor European season for English clubs, who provided all four finalists in last season's Europa and Champions League competitions.

 READ: 'Best team lost': United's Maguire devastated by Europa League exit